NERSC/ml-pm-training-2022/README.md

-# SC21 Deep Learning at Scale Tutorial
+# 2022 Perlmutter User Training: Deep Learning Hands-on

-This repository contains the example code material for the SC21 tutorial:
+This repository contains the example code material for the deep learning hands-on section of the 2022 Perlmutter User Training.
-*Deep Learning at Scale*.

 **Contents**
 * [Links](#links)